yegor256/blog/_posts/2015/mar/2015-03-02-team-morale-myths-and-reality.md

 us that our managers are trying to lie to us.
 They are pretending that we're here to make a community of friends while in reality they are using us to build their business.
 It's unhealthy and ruins team morale.
-Instead, celebrate achievements on your real path&mdash;to the success of the product under development.
+Instead, celebrate achievements on your real path---to the success of the product under development.
 This will show everybody that you, as a manager, are honest with your people and ready to show them that their true role on the team is to develop a product and earn money for its investors.
 Honesty is the best